 The Permanent Representative may sit in any Committee at AMUN on which that delegation is seated, in addition to the two regular Representatives allowed in any body.
-The Permanent Representative may be assigned to a specific Committee, or may "float" throughout the various simulations at the Conference, helping where needed.
-If the Permanent Representative is not assigned to a specific Committee, this person may be ideal to serve as an ICJ Advocate or to be available if your country is called into the Security Council or the Historical Security Council.
+The Permanent Representative may be assigned to a specific Committee, or may float throughout the various simulations at the Conference, helping where needed.
+If the Permanent Representative is not assigned to a specific Committee, this person may be ideal to be available if your country is called into the Security Council or the Historical Security Councils.
 Permanent Representatives will be asked to provide their hotel room numbers, cellular phone numbers (if available), and Committee assignment to the Secretariat when they register at the Conference.

 As leader of the delegation, the Permanent Representative should be the focal point for coordinating the delegation's efforts throughout the various Committees.
 This person should allow your nation to maintain a coherent policy on similar issues which may surface in the different simulations.

-It is essential that the Permanent Representative maintain contact with all Committees to ensure that one Representative is not acting in a way which is inconsistent with the remainder of their delegation.
-While the "character" of the delegation's role-playing should be thoroughly discussed in advance of the Conference, it is the Permanent Representative's job to make sure that individuals remain within that "character" while at the Conference.
+It is essential that the Permanent Representative maintain contact with all Committees to ensure that one Representative is not acting inconsistently with the remainder of their delegation.
+While the "character" of the delegation's roleplaying should be thoroughly discussed in advance of the Conference, the Permanent Representative must ensure that individuals remain within that character at the Conference.

-It is also very important for the Permanent Representative to monitor draft resolutions, reports and other documents sponsored by the delegation.
+Permanent Representatives should monitor draft resolutions, reports and other documents sponsored by the delegation.
 A draft resolution or document is a written statement of a country's viewpoint on the issue in question.
 Each draft resolution should be considered carefully to ensure that it is within the country's policies and is of sufficient content to not prove embarrassing to the country if submitted for consideration on the floor.